 Acne develops because sebum, an oily substance that lubricates hair and skin, builds up in hair follicles along with dead skin.
 Bacteria can set in, contributing to further inflammation and infection of the glands.
 Birth control pills can help control acne by specifically targeting excess sebum, thus slowing down overactive oil glands.
-Since birth control pills only address the sebum, additional acne treatment methods are often used in combination with the pills.
+Since birth control pills only address the sebum, additional skin care products are often used in combination with the pills.

 Birth control pills are sometimes used along with a medication known as spironolactone to treat acne in women.
 Spironolactone can be helpful in treating acne associated with hormonal fluctuations.
 The drug works to reduce the amount of androgen hormone in the body, and androgen is what stimulates the oil glands in the skin.
 By changing hormone levels in the body, birth control pills acne treatment can be an effective method for treating problem acne in some women.